 Make sure that you’re only washing items which will dry by the following morning if you’re moving around a lot, such as socks, shirts and underwear.
 I don’t recommend washing pants, sweaters or towels this way, because it’s harder to properly clean them and they take a very long time to dry, so chuck that into the washing machine along with everything else when you have the option.
 If you’ve ever been a backpacker, you’ll know that pants or even a shirt can always last one more day in a pinch, but there’s no way I’m wearing the same underwear twice. 🙂 If you force yourself to wash your socks and underwear every evening, you’ll never run out and it won’t take you more than 10 minutes.

 Washing sensitive clothes is also better done in the washing machine, as you have to hand squeeze the water out of the clothes to avoid dripping everywhere and that can damage the fabrics if you’re not careful.
 You could try wrapping them in a towel to remove the water instead, but that’s usually less successful and will leave you with a very wet towel that may not dry until morning.

 It’s not much, but it really does help with the overall nastiness.
+If you need a more basic packing list, here’s a good list of backpacking essential items.
 Let me know if you also do/have tried any of these backpacking hacks in the comments! 🙂